elk-audio/sushi-gui/README.md

 ## Usage
-Assuming that Sushi is running on your machine:
+Assuming that the virtual environment is activated:

-    $ python3 ./sushi-gui.py
+    $ python3 sushi-gui.py

 ## Controlling Sushi when it is running on another machine
 The GUI lets you specify an IP address and port number to connect to.
 Simple as that.